redis/node-redis/README.md

 ## redis.createClient()
-If you have `redis-server` running on the same computer as node, then the defaults for port and host are probably fine and you don't need to supply any arguments. `createClient()` returns a `RedisClient`.
+If you have `redis-server` running on the same computer as node, then the defaults for port and host are probably fine and you don't need to supply any arguments. `createClient()` returns a `RedisClient` object.

 ### overloading
 * `redis.createClient(port,host,options)`